HxnDev/PHY---A-Walkthrough-Physics-E-Learning-Mobile-App/Readme.md

 This project has equal contributions by [Sana Ali](https://github.com/sanaa-khan), [Abeera Fatima](https://github.com/ninjacarrot) and [Azka Khurram](https://github.com/AzkaKhurram)

-Everyone had more or less equal contribution in this project and this was the best project in the whole batch.
+Everyone had more or less equal contribution in this project.

 For further queries contact me at : chhxnshah@gmail.com